ualsg/ualsg.netlify.app/content/post/2020-04-osm-on-aws-athena/index.md

 print(cursor.description)
 ```

-### Pros and Cons

-There are a lot of advantages leveraging cloud technology like Athena on AWS:

-- Lower IT DevOps for maintenance
-- Increase accessibility, availability, and scalability
-- Increase efficiency in performance and analysis

-That said cloud platforms are not without its disadvantages:
-- Risk of security and privacy of private data and intellectual properties
-- Possibility of unforeseen higher cost due to careless setup and cloud usage

-### Summary
+ ### Other Considerations

+Working with cloud technology often means having a 3rd party hosting our
+ private data and/or intellectual properties.
+We should be mindful to choose
+ the region/country where these properties are judicially bound.

+Last but not least, it is also important to follow security best practices
-In summary, cloud companies like Amazon and Google could enable more efficient analysis and higher performance of a small GIS team or individual GIS profession.
-To counter the risk of exposure of private data and/or intellectual properties, measures such as assigning only the minimum permissions required and enabling multi-factor authentication could ensure our private data and intellectual properties are protected.
+, such as enforcing secure and complex passwords, assigning only the minimum
+ permissions required, enabling multi-factor authentication, to ensure our private data and intellectual properties are protected.